muktharamesh20/61040-portfolio/assignments/assignment2.md

 **Sections[Notes]**
 - **Purpose** Split the notes into seperate topics
-- **Principle:** while you're creating notes, you can create sections and will organize the notes themselves into different topics.
-You can come back to the notes and seperate your studying into the different sections
+- **Principle:** while you're creating a note, you can create sections into different topics.
+This helps organize your notes, and if you write in a section that's visually below your friend's current section, they won't overlap.
 - **State:** set of Section with
-    - `note` Note
+    - `parentNote` Note
     - `position` number
+    - `text` String
 - **Actions:**
-    - `createSection(n: Note, p: Number): (s: Section)`
+    - `createSection(n: Note, p: Number, t: String): (s: Section)`
         - **requires** n is an existing Note
-        - **effect** creates a new section associated with the note n at the `p`th position (1 indexed), pushing everything after it down (increasing their positions by 1)
+        - **effect** creates a new section associated with the parent note n at the `p`th position (1 indexed), pushing everything after it down (increasing their positions by 1).
+The text is t.
+    - `modifySection(s: Section, t: String)`
+        - **requires** s is an existing Section
+        - **effect** changes the text of the section to t.
     - `deleteSection(s: Section)`
         - **requires** s is an existing Section
         - **effect** deletes the section and moves everything after it up by one position (reducing their positions by 1)